Lean construction is a project management philosophy in the construction industry that aims to optimise processes and minimise waste.

 The fifth lean construction principle, therefore, means constantly looking for ways to speed up construction processes or improve quality.

-3 Tips for Implementing the Lean Construction Principles
+3 Tips of Lean Construction

 Customer Surveys: